-There are many commercial CA's that charge for their services.
-Institutions and governments may have their own CA, and there are free CA's available.
+There are many commercial CAs that charge for their services.
+Institutions and governments may have their own CA, and there are free CAs available.

-Date & Time
+Date & time

-Current Server Time - displays the current date and time (24h clock).
+Current server time - displays the current date and time (24h clock).
 The time can be displayed in 12h clock format in overlay images.

-New Server Time - Select your time zone from the drop-down list and check the daylight saving time changes, if desired.
+New server time - select your time zone from the drop-down list and check the daylight saving time changes, if required.